agostof/BrAPI-FastAPI/README.md

 ## Using as a BrAPI server template, integration

 These stubs and/or models can be used as a template for starting a new project.
-They could also be integrated into an already existing **FastAPI** project (the pydantic models should work with any other Python frameworks).
+They could also be *integrated* into an already *existing* **FastAPI** project (the pydantic models should work with other Python frameworks).
 In these two situations it might be convenient to add them into your project as a submodule by running:

 ```sh